bvbohnen/X3_Customizer/Documentation.md

     Requires: None

       Remove the spin on the secondary hull of the Khaak corvette.
 The replacement file used is expected to work for vanilla, xrm, and other mods that don't change the model scene file.

+ * Remove_Ship_Variants

+    Requires: TShips.txt

+      Removes variants for selected ships.
+May be used after Add_Ship_Variants has already been applied to an existing save, to safely remove variants while leaving their tships entries intact.
+In this case, leave the Add_Ship_Variants call as it was previously with undesired variants, and use this tranform to prune the variants.
+Existing ships will remain in game, categorized as unknown race, though new ships will not spawn automatically.
+Variants will be removed from existing shipyards the first time a game is loaded after running this transform.

+      * ship_types:
+        - List of ship names or types to remove variants for, eg. ['SS_SH_OTAS_M2', 'SG_SH_M1'].
+      * variant_types:
+        - List of variant types to remove.
+See Add_Ship_Variants for details.
+      * blacklist:
+        - List of names of ships not to remove variants for.
+      * race_types:
+        - List of race names whose ships will have variants removed.
+By default, the following are included: [Argon, Boron, Split, Paranid, Teladi, Xenon, Khaak, Pirates, Goner, ATF, Terran, Yaki].
+      * cue_index:
+        - Int, index for the director cue which will update shipyards with added variants.
+Increment this when changing the variants in an existing save, as the update script will otherwise not fire again for an already used cue_index.
+Default is 0.
+      * print_variant_count:
+        - If True, the number of removed variants is printed to the summary file.

  * Simplify_Engine_Trails